[HISTORY: Adopted by the Town Council of the Town of Wethersfield as indicated in article histories. Amendments noted where applicable.]

 Effective July 1, 2005, the Town of Wethersfield will charge the subscriber of an alarm system a fine for each emergency police and/or fire response to a false alarm as follows:

 The Town shall give the subscriber notice of the occurrence of the first false alarm generated by the alarm system of the property.

 The subscriber in receipt of a violation ticket may appeal the fine at anytime within five days of the receipt of said notice by filing an appeals notice at police headquarters.
 After review of said appeal, the Police Chief or Fire Chief, in the event of fire alarm systems, will make a determination as to whether or not the circumstances surrounding the false alarm justify the waiver of the fine.
 The subscriber will be notified in writing as to the results of the appeal.

 All fines payable under this article will be made to the Tax Collector and will be due and payable within 30 days of the day of notice or, if appealed, within 30 days of the date of decision on the appeal.
 Payments not received within this period will result in the automatic doubling of the fine.
 In addition, if the subscriber subject to the fine is not the property owner, the Tax Collector shall give the property owner notice of the subscriber's failure to pay the fine in the allowable period.
-The property owner shall have a fifteen-day period from the date of such notice in which to pay the original fine at the original amount.
-If not paid within such fifteen-day period, the amount of the fine which the property owner may pay shall be doubled.
+The property owner shall have a thirty-day period from the date of such notice in which to pay the original fine at the original amount.
+If not paid within such thirty-day period, the amount of the fine which the property owner may pay shall be doubled.